Introduction To The Dark One

 A pattern would arise in which I tended to rely on praying to God in my dream.
 Pushing my own will in knowing God would answer.
 This wasn’t necessarily wrong.
 But in life, and in dreaming, it isn’t about knowing we have a “special” connection to God.
 We should never put pride in ourselves.

-I’ve wrote about this in a couple of blogs.
+I’ve written about this in a couple of blogs.
 We have no absolute power as Christians.
 We, as Christians, can become very selfish and not be aware that we are.
 Thinking of all the “good” we are doing.
-That we have a, “power”.
+That we have a “power”.

 Well, in my dreams and life, I was aware I had a special relationship.